Hopkins Co. Central High School educator charged with sexual abuse - NewsBreak

 The Hopkinsville-Christian County Public Library is announcing expanded and additional programming, open to the community.
 According to a news release, the library will be offering Saturday morning Storytime and a Saturday Sensory Friendly Play and Grow program.
 Storytime will run from 10 a.m. until 11 a.m.
 Saturday mornings for children ages zero through five years old, where they will have a chance to interact with others while enjoying books, music, dancing and activities.
 It will begin on Saturday, September 10.

-(Age 99) Funeral service will be Saturday August 27th at 12noon at Gamble Funeral Home.
-Burial will follow in Cave Springs Cemetery.
-Visitation will be Saturday from 11am till the service hour at Gamble Funeral Home.
+(Age 46, of Cadiz) Funeral service will be Saturday August 27th at 1pm at Goodwin Funeral Home.
+Burial will follow in Delmont Baptist Church Cemetery.
+Visitation will be Saturday from 11am till the service hour at Goodwin Funeral Home.

 Comments / 0